 From a macro philosophical point of view also, education in its present form is highly competitive.
 This seems to exert a harmful influence as it teaches students to develop their ego and to exalt themselves above others, as if education’s goal were to achieve self-importance, success and power.
 Instead, we need to teach how the human soul needs to be adorned with virtues of humility.
 By keeping our minds on others, we lose a sense of ourselves, our true and innate selves.

 We are not proposing that competition with others is completely removed from education.
 However, what we are proposing, based on evidence, that we recognize its limitations and promote use of the ipsative instead.
 Summative average is the most damaging number.
 Let it stay where it belongs: the 19th century.
 Let’s move over to more meaningful feedback; feedback that propels action towards greater self-discovery and improvement.

-is a globally recognized educator, author, innovator and researcher.
-She is the Founder of Council for Global Education (USA), Global Classroom & Dignity, Education Vision International (India), and the Education Society of Iceland (Islensku menntasamtokin ses).
+Dr Sunita Gandhi is a globally recognized educator, author, innovator and researcher.
+She is the Founder of Council for Global Education (USA), Edison Education & Dignity, Education Vision International (India), and the Education Society of Iceland (Islensku menntasamtokin ses).
 A Ph.D. in Physics from Cambridge University, UK, she has travelled to and studied education systems in 38 countries.